“Red City” – a moving fractal

 Arte Laguna World

-Some pictures are on Arte Laguna World's Facebook and Instagram pages.
+Some pictures are on Arte Laguna World's Facebook page, post 1 and post 2, and on their Instagram page, post 1 and post 2.

 Arte Laguna Prize 2020/21